This article was written and reviewed by people in the LGBTIQA+ communities.

 No two Disclosures are the same

-Disclosure is something that people in the LGBTIQA+ community go through in many different ways.
+Disclosure is something that people in LGBTQA+ communities go through in many different ways.
 Usually more than once.

-Some people may have to disclose both their sexual and gender identity with important people in their life.
+Some people may have to disclose both their sexual and gender identity, and intersex variation, with important people in their life.

 Even before they have Disclosed, some people can feel worried about life changes and risks that may follow being open about their identity.

 Some people have to think about issues like racism (if they are from a diverse cultural background) or their religion (if this is a big source of support for them) before making the decision to Disclose.

 Because of the risk of being rejected and discriminated against, some people have to think carefully about their level of independence, living arrangements, money situation and the attitudes of the people they live near before Disclosing.

-Discrimination is another issue for some people when Disclosing, even within the LGBTIQA+ community.
-For example, bisexual, non-binary, Trans and asexual people may be discriminated because of misunderstandings about their identities.
+Discrimination is another issue for some people when Disclosing, even within LGBTIQA+ communities.
+For example, bisexual, non-binary, Trans, asexual and intersex people may be discriminated because of misunderstandings about their identities.